 Tipping isn't mandatory but is appreciated for exceptional service - €2-5 per person is standard for outstanding commentary or personalized attention.
 Premium cruise prices typically include service charges, while budget operators rely more on gratuities.
 Base your tip on the guide's knowledge, friendliness, and ability to enhance your experience beyond basic commentary.

-How do canal cruises compare to walking tours for first-time Amsterdam visitors?
+How does an Amsterdam canal tour compare to a walking tour for first-time visitors?

-Canal cruises provide broader city overview and unique water-level perspectives impossible from streets, making them ideal for orientation and photography.
+An Amsterdam canal tour provides a broader city overview and unique water-level perspectives impossible from the streets, making it ideal for orientation and photography.
 Walking tours offer deeper neighborhood exploration and cultural immersion but cover less ground.
-For first-time visitors, combine both - start with a canal cruise for city overview, then take walking tours of specific areas that interested you most.
+For first-time visitors, combining both works best: start with a canal cruise for a panoramic city overview, then take walking tours of the specific neighborhoods that caught your eye from the water.